Elegy Written in a Country Churchyard

 Analysis of Literary Devices in “Elegy Written in a Country Churchyard”

-5. Personification: Personification is to give human qualities to inanimate objects.
-For example, “Let not Ambition mock their useful toil”, “Or Flatt’ry soothe the dull cold ear of Death” and “But Knowledge to their eyes her ample page.”
+5. Personification: Giving human qualities to inanimate objects.
+“Let not Ambition mock their useful toil” and “Nor Flatt’ry soothe the dull cold ear of Death” are examples of this technique, adding depth and emotional impact.

 Slow thro’ the church-way path we saw him borne.”

-Analysis of Poetic Devices Used in “Elegy Written in a Country Churchyard”
+Analysis of Poetic Devices in “Elegy Written in a Country Churchyard”

-3. Rhyme Scheme: The poem follows the ABAB rhyme scheme and this pattern continuous till the end.
+3. Rhyme Scheme: The poem consistently follows an ABAB rhyme scheme, contributing to its musicality and coherence.